 Viewers will spend hours trying to figure out what is captured on the image.
 It could be a simple piece of old paper for you, but for people who see the picture, it can be one of the most engaging images they have ever seen.
 Photographing ice cubes can also reveal some interesting patterns.

 20. Flowers – Creative Macro Photography Ideas for Nature Lovers

 Flowers are beautiful, and maybe it’s the first idea that crosses your mind when you think about macro photography.
 However, there are very few ways to find flowers in winter, so that you can try with houseplants.
 You don’t need to have a special camera lens or macro equipment to capture flowers.
 The natural environment green backdrop will be the best option for bright,

-After you shoot an extra-close shot of the clothes you have at home, why not to move your attention to buttons, ribbons, tags and other details of the clothing, in a macro lens it could become an abstract, beautiful image.
+After you shoot an extra-close shot of the clothes you have at home, why not move your attention to buttons, ribbons, tags, and other details of the clothing, in a macro lens it could become an abstract, beautiful image.
 Moreover, old clothes may be used to create a cool storytelling shot that viewers will want to examine.

 You might not think of smoke as being beautiful.
 But that will change when you see it up close and freeze the moment.
 Smoke can form the most amazing curves and lines, that at the same time seems both random and orchestrated.